-Brook says Robin is the worst player in the NBA.
-Robin says he's more lovable.
+Brook Lopez says his brother Robin is the "worst player in the NBA."
+Robin Lopez will hear none of it.

 "I've got the family in town; got my mom rooting for me," Robin told New Orleans writer Jimmy Smith.
 "Hopefully it goes my way.
 I'm the younger one.
 Everybody goes for the baby . . . . and I'm better and I'm more lovable."